Walton-on-the-Naze

 Why we set out document this British seaside town

 Given the time of year we visited Walton, we knew that it wasn’t going to be busy… so that was no surprise.
 We focused on creative ways of capturing these vast empty spaces, and the occasional people that happened to pass through them.
 The “nugget” for me, was when we wrapped up ready to leave and happened to pass a friendly-looking gentleman bustling about his beach hut on the way back to our car.
 When asked, Stephen was more than happy to tell us a little about himself on camera and his personal attachment to the area.
-From a filming perspective, this was the “glue” that allowed me to build the edit around a tangible narrative.
+From a filming perspective, this was the “glue” that allowed me to build the edit around a tangible story-led narrative, which is what our work is often centred around.
 It was something that truly came out of nothing, a lesson within itself.
 It takes a real element of skill and foresight to follow a brief, but you can learn an awful lot by just letting go and letting the story find you.

 I love this and will go to Walton on the Naze out of season, inspired by your pictorial story